swahlquist/LingoLinq/CODE_INVESTIGATION.md

 __extra_data__ - helpers for storing large data sets (LogSession and BoardDownstreamButtonSet records) on S3 rather than in the DB.

-__global_id__ - helpers for CoughDrop's id lookups.
+__global_id__ - helpers for SweetSuite's id lookups.
 Did this to allow for sharding more easily in the future.
 The most common methods are `find_by_global_id` (looks up only by id) and `find_by_path` (looks up by id, or board key or user name, depending).
 Additionally, some records have protected ids, which means they can only be looked